tuliopaim/CreditCardValidation/README.md

 }
 ````

-#### Domain layer
+### Domain layer

-The entities encapsulating the business rules on how to generate the token, and the contracts (interfaces) for the repositories.
+- Entity encapsulating the business rule on how to generate the token
+- The contracts (interfaces) for the repositories.

-#### Infrastructure layer
+### Infrastructure layer

-DbContext configuration and the repositories implementations.
+- DbContext (in-memory) configuration
+- Repositories implementations.

-### Tests
+## Tests
 ----
 Unit and Integrations tests.

+- xUnit
+- Moq
+- Microsoft.AspNetCore.Mvc.Testing (WebApplicationFactory)